LoghinElisei/The-Forgotten-Island/README.md

 - **Authentication:** Sign-up / Log-in with exception handling
 - **Save & Load progress:** user can choose between cloud or local database
 - **Pause menu:** accessible via `Esc` key

+## ⚠️ Warning
+- For better user experience use Linux to play this game